Advocacy & EU

 “Advocacy is a planned process for influencing people, to achieve a specific outcome – most obviously, the process of getting decision-makers to make a policy or practice change.
 But advocacy might also be about changing individuals’ knowledge, attitudes and behaviours.”

-Europe region World Physiotherapy
+The Europe Region of World Physiotherapy

 Professional organisations and associations are critical for generating the energy, flow of ideas, and proactive work needed to maintain a healthy profession that advocates for the needs of its patients/clients and professionals, and the trust of society (Matthews, 2012).